electron/electron/docs/api/native-image.md

 ## Instance Methods

-The following methods are available on instances of `nativeImage`
+The following methods are available on instances of `nativeImage`:

 ```javascript
 var NativeImage = require('native-image');